 If you attempt to sue after this deadline expires, your case will almost certainly be dismissed in court.
 If you are considering filing a car accident lawsuit, it is important to act fast and retain the services of a skilled attorney as soon as possible to ensure your compliance with all deadlines.

-Car Accident Laws in Florida
+Car Accident Laws in Miami

 Florida is one of a handful of states that follows a "no-fault" system in regards to car accidents.
 Under this type of system, each involved driver's insurance company pays for their own expenses regardless of who actually caused the crash.
 Under state law, drivers in Florida are required to carry a minimum of $10,000 of Personal Injury Protection (PIP) coverage and $10,000 of Property Damage Liability (PDL) coverage.
 PIP covers non-property related costs such as medical expenses and lost wages, while PDL covers damage to your vehicle and other personal property.
 If you suffer severe injuries or damages that exceed what your insurance policy covers, you may then pursue additional compensation by filing a personal injury lawsuit against the other driver.

 Generally speaking, injured parties may only step outside the no-fault system and sue another driver directly for damages if:

 - They suffer significant and permanent loss of an important bodily function

 - They suffer a permanent injury with a reasonable degree of medical probability